 - Lightly grease and flour a 9-inch (24 cm) round or square cake pan, or line the bottom with lightly greased parchment paper.

-- In a large bowl using a whisk, mix together the sunflower oil and the sugar until well combined.
+- In a large bowl, whisk together the oil and the sugar until well combined.
 Add the orange juice, brandy, spices, and baking powder and mix well.

-- Using a spatula, incorporate the flour into the batter, continually scraping the sides of the bowl, and mix until just combined.
-Mix in the ground walnuts and raisins.
+- Using a spatula, incorporate the flour in batches into the batter, continually scraping the sides of the bowl, and mix until just combined.
+Stir in the ground walnuts and raisins.

 - Transfer the batter to the cake pan, pressing it out to the edges and smoothing the top with the spatula.
-Bake in a preheated, 350 degree oven for 45-50 minutes or until the cake turns golden and a toothpick inserted at a few different points comes out clean.
+Bake for 45 to 50 minutes or until the cake turns golden and a toothpick inserted at a few different points comes out clean.

 |Nutritional Guidelines (per serving)|